Sumnayak-Dev007/Sumnayak-Dev007/README.md

 ## 🚀 About Me
 - 👯 I’m looking to collaborate on Python Applications
-- 💬 Ask me any Queries relavance to my repository
+- 💬 Ask me any Queries relavance to my repositories
 - 📫 How to reach me: prof.sumanatwork001@gmail.com
 - ⚡ Fun fact: Programmers prefer dark mode because light attracts bugs🐞